frica/blog/content/setup_pelican.md

 Tags: pelican, github
 Lang: en

-I will explain here the complete steps to build your static website with [Pelican](https://getpelican.com/) and deploy it on GitHub Pages.
+I will explain here the steps to build your static website with [Pelican](https://getpelican.com/) and deploy it on GitHub Pages.

 But first, why use Pelican and not Wordpress or Dotclear, like back when I  started my first blog?